 Zoom on the Dewalt DXGNi2200

-In summary, the Dewalt DXGNi2200 is a compact and lightweight portable inverter generator especially useful for:
+In a nutshell, the Dewalt DXGNi2200 is a compact and lightweight portable inverter generator mostly geared towards:

 Power & Run Time

-The Dewalt DXGNi2200 is powered by a 80 cc Dewalt OHV 4-stroke engine.
-It delivers 120V, runs on gasoline and offers a running wattage of 1700W as well as a peak wattage of 2200W.
-In addition, the device is parallel capable (parallel kit not included) and thus, can be linked to a similar or compatible unit for added power.
+The Dewalt DXGNi2200's design includes a gasoline-fueled 80 cc Dewalt OHV 4-stroke engine.
+With a 120V output, it gives a running wattage of 1700W and also a peak wattage of 2200W.
+Moreover, since it is parallel capable (parallel kit not included), its power may be doubled if linked to a second compatible unit.

 With a fuel capacity of 1 gallon, the DXGNi2200 may run for up to 11 hours with a full tank (fuel consumption around 0.09 GPH).

-It also sports 2 DC outlets: there's a 12V 8A receptacle allowing you to easily charge your batteries and a 5V USB port with which you may charge electronics, for example mobile phones or tablets, conveniently.
+In addition, it provides 2 DC outlets: there's a 12V 8A receptacle with which you may charge your batteries with ease and a 5V USB port with which charging of electronics like mobile phones and tablets is made convenient.

-When the generator is overloaded, its oil levels are insufficient and the generator is ready, you will be informed by the featured light indicators.
+Several light indicators serve to show you when the generator is on overload, its oil levels are insufficient and the generator is ready.

 The DXGNi2200 also benefits from Dewalt’s CO Protect carbon monoxide shutdown.
 If CO levels become unsafe or rapidly increase, the generator is automatically shut down.
 It’s a welcomed additional security feature, but don’t forget to always take your generator outside (opens in a new tab).

 The Dewalt DXGNi2200 is CARB-compliant.
-Therefore, its sale and purchase are permitted in all of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.

 The Dewalt DXGNi2200 versus other generators